 Making sure that your government contract claim appeal is, and can be, heard by the proper body is critical under Board of Contract Appeals ASBCA Rules.
 If you file an appeal that cannot be heard, you are simply wasting time and money.

 - It is essential to make sure that ASBCA rules about jurisdiction and other statutory requirements are met before filing an appeal.

-Below is a list of prerequisites that must be met for ASBCA cases and before you submit an appeal for contractual claims to the Armed Services Board of Contract Appeals.
+Below is a list of prerequisites that must be met for appeal cases and before you submit an appeal for contractual claims to the Armed Services Board of Contract Appeals.

 ASBCA rules for the court’s jurisdiction allow the Board only to hear appeals involving a government contractor’s claim if the claim was previously submitted to a contracting officer (“CO”) for a final decision and a decision was either granted, denied, or a reasonable period has passed without a final determination.
 If you fail to submit your claim or any part of the claim to the contracting officer, then the court will more than likely lack jurisdiction to hear your case on appeal.
 See 41 USC 7103; Ensign-Bickford Aerospace.
 The ‘jurisdictional prerequisite’ for the court’s jurisdiction applies even when the claim is asserted as a defense to government action.
 Raytheon Co. v.
 United States.

 While a “claim” is not defined by the Contract Disputes Act (“CDA”), FAR 2.101 defines a claim as a written demand or assertion by a contracting party seeking, as a matter of right, the payment of money in a specified sum, the adjustment or interpretation of contract terms, or other relief arising under or relating to the contract.
 Find out how to Avoid Costly Quantum Meruit Claims in Government Contracts.

 - Under the rules, a contractual claim does not have to be in dispute; an undisputed, non-routine written demand seeking payment as a matter of right can be a claim.